ewascatalog/ewascatalog2/readme.md

 ### Errors

-* 'Acetoacetate' is an ARIES EWAS trait but searching for it produces no results.

-* Searching for gene names only works if the name is in all caps.

 * When ZOOMA is down you can't search for traits in the database at all.

 ### New features

-* Create an intermediate page between search and results that allows the user to refine their query (e.g. related trait, particular study).

 * Enrichment test for a set of CpG sites